Design of the monodomain model by artificial neural networks: Formulation of an optimal control problem and existence of minimizers

 This shows that $(\hat{\mathrm{z}},\hat{\mathbf{W}})$ minimizes the functional $J$.
 To verify that it is a solution of problem~\eqref{mainpb}, we have to show that it satisfies~\eqref{sysmain}-\eqref{sysmain2}.
 In view of the form of $J$, and the strong convergence of $v_n \rightarrow v$ and $\mathbf{W}_n \rightarrow \mathbf{W}$ in $\L^s(0,T;\LL^r(\Omega))$ and $\mathcal{W}$, respectively, from~\eqref{great-ineqs} it follows that

-Since the Banach space $\L^s(0,T;\LL^r(\Omega))$ is uniformly convex (this is a consequence of the Hanner's inequalities), from~\cite[Proposition~3.32 page~78]{Brezis}, this is sufficient for deducing that $w_n \rightarrow w$ strongly in $\L^s(0,T;\LL^r(\Omega))$.
+Since the Banach space $\L^s(0,T;\LL^r(\Omega))$ is uniformly convex (this is a consequence of the Hanner's inequalities), from~\cite[Proposition~3.32 page~78]{Brezis}, this is sufficient for deducing that $w_n-w_{\mathrm{data}} \rightarrow w-w_{\mathrm{data}}$ strongly in $\L^s(0,T;\LL^r(\Omega))$, and thus $w_n \rightarrow w$ strongly.
 Then, with Lemma~\ref{lemma-nem}, we can pass to the limit in the nonlinear terms of~\eqref{sysmain}.
-From~\eqref{weakcvlin}, we can also pass to the limit in the linear terms of~\eqref{sysmain}, and therefore verify that $(\hat{v},\hat{w},\hat{\mathbf{W}})$ is a weak solution.
+Considering the weak formulation of~\eqref{sysmain} given in Definition~\ref{def-weak}, this implies weak convergence of the nonlinear terms.
+Further, from~\eqref{weakcvlin} we also have weak convergence for the linear terms of~\eqref{sysmain}, and therefore $(\hat{v},\hat{w})$ is a weak solution corresponding to~$\hat{\mathbf{W}}$.
 Thus the proof is complete. \end{proof}

 While we can prove existence of minimizers for problem~\eqref{mainpb}, the derivation of necessary optimal conditions requires a regularization of the activation function.